PHIL 101. Introduction to Philosophy. 3 Credits.

 PHIL 130.
 Introduction to Political Philosophy.
 3 Credits.

 An exploration of the central themes in politcal theory.
 Students will study topics such as justification of the state, liberty, justice, equality, rights, democratic participation.
 The course will include readings from classic and contemporary philosophers, emphasizing the connection between the theoretical issues addressed and contemporary political debates.
-On demand.
+S.

 PHIL 253.
 Environmental Ethics.
 3 Credits.